apollographql/community/source/graphql-events.md

 ## Give a talk

 Whether you're gearing up to give a GraphQL or Apollo talk at a local meetup or a large industry event, we want to help spread the word and set you up with the resources to feel prepared.
-Let us know about events you're submitting to, when you're planning to speak, or when your talk videos have been published in the **#events** channel on [Apollo Slack](http://apollographql.com/#slack).
+Let us know about events you're submitting to, when you're planning to speak, or when your talk videos have been published in the **#events** channel on the [Apollo Spectrum](https://spectrum.chat/apollo/events).

 ## Meetups

 There over 50 meetups around the world featuring talks by and for GraphQL developers.
 Find the one [nearest you](https://www.meetup.com/topics/graphql/) or [get in touch](mailto:community@apollographql.com) for support in organizing one yourself!
-If you're looking for speakers to present at your own meetup, be sure to let the community know in the **#events** channel on Slack.
+If you're looking for speakers to present at your own meetup, be sure to let the community know in the **#events** channel on Spectrum.

 ### GraphQL SF